Male Infertility: Causes, Testing, and Integrative Treatment Options

 Resources

-2. Human Reproduction Update (Oxford Academic) – Temporal trends in sperm count: a systematic review and meta-regression analysis
+2. Human Reproduction Update – Temporal trends in sperm count: a systematic review and meta-regression analysis

-3. Mayo Clinic – Male infertility: Symptoms and causes
+3. Mayo Clinic – Male infertility: symptoms, causes, and risk factors

-4. PMC – The efficacy and mechanism of acupuncture in the treatment of male infertility: A literature review
+4. Andrology – Efficacy and proposed mechanisms of acupuncture in the treatment of male infertility

-8. Andrology (Wiley) – Dietary habits and semen parameters: a systematic narrative review
+8. Andrology – Dietary patterns and semen quality parameters: systematic narrative review

-10. Environmental Science & Technology / PMC – Detection of microplastic and nanoplastic particles in human testicular tissue
+10. Environmental Science & Technology – Detection of microplastic and nanoplastic particles in human testicular tissue